 When I was in Ann Arbor, Michigan recently, I had brunch at the Detroit Street Filling Station.
 Part of my breakfast was a pile of refried black beans.

-At home, I always make vegan refried beans using pinto beans.
+At home, I always make vegan refried beans using pintos.
 But I had to stop and ask myself why.

 Sure, pinto beans are classic.
-They’re a mild bean that allows the spices to shine.
+They’re mild in flavor, which allows the spices to shine.
 But black beans also make some beautifully creamy refried beans with an extra burst of flavor.

 Refried black beans